 - The distraction-free mode hides the rest of the admin while you write content.

 - You can schedule the go-live publication date of content (Drupal’s Scheduler module is far too clunky).

 - WordPress has something similar to Drupal’s LinkIt module built into its text editor

 - You can integrate images, documents and videos into content easily with Media management

 Find out immediately how easy it is to add content on WordPress by creating your free WordPress test site.

 A side benefit of a great publishing experience is that you are optimizing your SEO.
 Just by using the basic WordPress you will benefit from better technical SEO than by using Drupal and any of its modules.
 You can improve your WordPress SEO further by using plugins such as Yoast SEO or All-in-One SEO.
 The former is especially useful for social media because you can repurpose post content for Facebook and Twitter.
-We also recommend checking out Kinsta’s WordPress SEO checklist which reveals all the methods it used to increase its traffic by 571% in under 13 months.

 In short, you can use many of the same tools you use for development and deployment on Drupal as on WordPress.
 Indeed, you can create just as robust an environment on WordPress as on Drupal.
 WordPress even has a code management product called WordPress Configuration Management (WP-CFM).